 Compassionate Acts – Be kind for no reason.
 Buy someone else’s coffee or dinner.
 Send a card to someone who needs it.
 Go out of your way to help someone.
 Smile at people as you pass them by.

-Be sure to sign up for my newsletter, so you won’t miss any more of this discussion.
+Be sure to sign up for my newsletter so you won’t miss more of this discussion.

 Leave a Reply